ericamouletvargas/ericamouletvargas/README.md

 # About Me :mexico: :fr:

 Both French and Mexican, I quickly understood that one word can have multiple meanings.
 Therefore, I decided to study abroad to broaden my mind.
 While being in Mexico I had the opportunity to work within the Tequila industry where I acknowledged the importance of data.
-Realizing that pushed me to pursue a Master's in Business Analytics for not only go out of my confort zone but also to learn to clean and analyze data in a more efficient way.
+Realizing that pushed me to pursue a Master's in Business Analytics not only to go out of my confort zone but also to learn to clean and analyze data in a more efficient way.

 ## **Education:**